 Developing future leaders

-In this IIL financial services lecture Adam Owen will talk about the key events that have led the current succession gap in the profession and will explain what can be done to address this.
+In this IIL financial services lecture Adam Owen talked about the key events that have led the current succession gap in the profession and explained what can be done to address this.

 By the end of this lecture members would have gained an insight into: